-iThemba LABS, or iThemba Laboratory for Accelerator Based Sciences is a research facility that brings scientists from the medical, biological and physical sciences working together.
-This laboratory provides unique and highly specialized research opportunities in the areas of subatomic physics, radiobiology, radioistope research and development, materials research, and more.
-In addition, iThemba LABS have drawn up joint training programmes and collaboration agreements with other research labs and Higher Education Institutions as a way of helping advance the human capital development initiative of the South African government.
+iThemba LABS, or iThemba Laboratory for Accelerator-Based Sciences is a research facility that brings scientists from the medical, biological and physical sciences working together.
+This laboratory provides unique and highly specialized research opportunities in the areas of subatomic physics, radiobiology, radioisotope research and development, materials research, and more.
+In addition, iThemba LABS has drawn up joint training programmes and collaboration agreements with other research labs and Higher Education Institutions as a way of helping advance the human capital development initiative of the South African government.
 One such programmes is the iThemba LABS Bursary Programme.

 With funding from the National Research Foundation, iThemba LABS operates two sites.
 These research facilities are located in Gauteng and Western Cape and have the capability to provide:

 - Basic and applied research utilizing particle beams

 - A supply of radionuclides intended for industrial and medical use

 iThemba LABS is one of several high-end research facilities of the National Research Foundation, the conciliating agency between the South African government and South Africa’s research organizations’ policies and strategies.
 The NRF acts primarily as an agency and a small fraction of its activity is dedicated to actual research.

 iThemba LABS Bursary Programme

 In line with its continuous search for brilliant and promising students, iThemba offers a bursary programme that will support bursars through their university education.
 This will allow successful bursars to eventually join their distinguished ranks of scientific researchers with a special emphasis on accelerator-based sciences.
 The bursary will cover full tuition expenses (programme terms and conditions apply).